MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/plan-upgrade-older-versions-office.md

 Before upgrading to Microsoft 365 Apps, verify that your client computers meet or exceed the minimum [system requirements](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources).

 In addition, you should review the system requirements for your Office server workloads.
-For more information, see [Exchange Server Supportability Matrix](/exchange/plan-and-deploy/supportability-matrix) and [System Requirements for Office server products](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources?rtc=1#coreui-heading-scilts8).
+For more information, see [Exchange Server supportability matrix](/exchange/plan-and-deploy/supportability-matrix) and [System Requirements for Office server products](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources?rtc=1#coreui-heading-scilts8).

 ## Plan for Microsoft 365